us4useu/us4r-lite-user-docs/docs/content/1_introduction.md

 The portable ultrasound research platform **(us4R-lite™)** is an ultrasonic system intended to be used in an uncontrolled laboratory setting for ultrasound R&D, in particular for real-time implementation of new imaging modalities and algorithms in biomedical and non-destructive testing applications.

 :::{Important}
 The system is not a medical device and is not intended for use on humans.
+Use on humans requires additional risk analysis and other actions performed by the system user to ensure compliance with applicable regulatory and safety standards.
 :::

 :::{Attention}